TimotheeMickus/LEMURIA/docs/bibliography.md

  - Playing log(N)-Questions over Sentences. *Variation on emergent communication games based on question answering*
  - Enhancing Communication Learning through Empathic Prediction. *Augment an emergent communication task with an auxiliary predictive task, consisting in predicting the other player's hidden state*
- - Focus on What’s Informative and Ignore What’s not: Communication Strategies in a Referential Game. *Study the lexicon by-product of communication games, and suggest to adopt a non-uniform distribution over categories*
+ - Focus on What’s Informative and Ignore What’s not: Communication Strategies in a Referential Game. *Study the lexicon by-product of communication games, and suggest to adopt a non-uniform distribution over categories.
+Use of interesting metrics (mutual information) to mesure the *
  - Avoiding hashing and encouraging visual semantics in referential emergent language games. *Studies factors necessary to encode visual semantics rather than trivial low-level pixel properties*
  - Enhance the Compositionality of Emergent Language by Iterated Learning. *Uses iterated learning to learn communication*
  - To Populate Is To Regulate. *Advocates in favor of population-based signaling games.*